ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 ## Filing a request with Microsoft Support to enable this feature

 You must file a request with Microsoft Support to enable your organization to use the graphical user interface in the Security & Compliance Center to search for Teams chat data in the cloud-based mailboxes for on-premises users.
-Note that this feature is available in Security & Compliance Center PowerShell.
+This feature is available in Security & Compliance Center PowerShell.
 You don't have to submit a support request to use PowerShell to search for Teams chat data for on-premises users.

 Include the following information when you submit the request to Microsoft Support: